Skip to content

 Reference Invalidation

-Thanks to the garbage collector in Go, you shouldn’t need to worry about memory management.
+Thanks to garbage collection, you shouldn’t need to worry too much about memory management!

-graphics.gd will track any Godot references that you access each frame and will invalidate them once they’ve remained unused for two entire frames.
-As such, if you need to keep any Objects or high-performance reference types (Array.Any, Packed.Array[T], Dictionary.Any, Signal.Any, Callable.Function, String.Readable, String.Name, Path.ToNode) around in Go for longer than a frame, you should either do something with the reference each frame to keep it alive, or, in the case of Objects, store the ID of the object instead of the Object.Instance itself.
+graphics.gd will track any Godot references that you access each frame and will invalidate them once they’re no longer stored inside an Extension[T] struct and remain unused for two or more frames.
+As such, if you need to keep any Objects or high-performance reference types (Array.Any, Packed.Array[T], Dictionary.Any, Signal.Any, Callable.Function, String.Readable, String.Name, Path.ToNode) around in Go for longer than a frame, either keep them reachable from a Extension[T] struct, do something with them each frame or explicitly call Object.Use to keep them alive.

-In the worst case, graphics.gd will produce a panic if you try to use an Engine reference that has been invalidated, (this may terminate your application). graphics.gd has been designed to provide the best possible memory safety protections when working with the engine, if you run into a memory safety issue, this means either graphics.gd or the engine is at fault, please open an issue.
+In the worst case, graphics.gd will produce a panic if you try to use an Engine reference that has been invalidated (this could terminate your application).
+Bear in mind that graphics.gd has been designed to provide the best possible memory safety protections when working with the engine, so if you run into a memory safety issue, this means either graphics.gd or the engine is at fault, please report it.

 If accessed earlier, these objects will panic-on-use.